isomerpages/govtech-corp/_about-us/What We Do/Our Capabilities.md

 ### Interested To Work for Our Capabilities?

 Our team is always searching for like minded people to achieve shared goal of improving citizen life.
 If you have a similar purpose, check out our job opportunities below!
+(Link to careers portal)

 <a href="https://go.gov.sg/govtechcareers" target="\_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Apply Now</a>